datawire/quark/examples/simpleRPC/README.md

 SimpleRPC demonstrates how Quark can implement cross-language RPC with very little boilerplate code.

-## RPC Contract
+## Service Contract

-The RPC contract is expressed in simpleRPC.q.
+The Service contract is expressed in simpleRPC.q.
 There are two value classes (Request and Response) and a service interface (Hello).
 The Quark code also contains the names of the client class (HelloClient) and the server stub class (HelloServer).

 ### Writing a client